Bug #238

 Is there anything I could do to debug bip when it's in this state?

-Updated by Antoine Amarilli about 11 years ago
+Updated by Antoine Amarilli over 11 years ago

 I can reproduce the 100% CPU usage problem on Debian wheezy with bip 0.8.8.
 I am connecting to 3 networks and using SSL to talk with the clients.